American Society for Virology: Activities

 The ASV continues to host an annual scientific meeting every summer on a selected university campus in the United States or Canada.
 The society also hosts career and educational information—including an online jobs directory—and received a grant from the Alfred Sloan Foundation to support a website documenting the history of virology.
 The website is maintained by former ASV president Sondra Schlesinger.

 Since April 2021, the society's president has been Dr. Colin Parrish of Cornell University.

 Organization

 As of 2015, the ASV contained councils for seven subdisciplines: plant virology, animal virology, evolution and ecology, medical virology, veterinary virology, invertebrate virology, and prokaryotic virology.

 The ASV is led by elected officers.
-The elected officers are a President, President-Elect, and Secretary-Treasurer—all of whom are elected by ASV members.
-The President-Elect is elected each year and serves one year in that role before serving as President in the following year.
-The Secretary-Treasurer is elected once every five years and serves one year as Secretary-Treasurer-Elect (unless succeeding themselves) and a five-year term as Secretary-Treasurer thereafter.
+The elected officers are a President, Immediate Past-President, President-Elect, and Secretary-Treasurer—all of whom are elected by ASV members.
+The President-Elect is elected each year and serves one year in that role before serving as President in the following year and the Immediate Past-President the year after that.
+The Secretary-Treasurer is elected once every five years as Secretary-Treasurer-Elect and serves a five-year term as Secretary-Treasurer starting the next year.